-- 5.02 (D)These advisory personnel performance evaluation councils shall consult with the local school board or BOCES as to the fairness, effectiveness, credibility, and professional quality of the licensed personnel performance evaluation system and its processes and procedures and shall conduct continuous evaluation of the system. - 5.02 (E)Additionally, each Local School Board, pursuant to section 22-11-301, C.R.S., shall appoint or create a process for the election of a district accountability committee that shall consist of: - 5.02 (E) (1) At least three parents of students enrolled in the School District public schools; - 5.02 (E) (2) At least one Teacher who is employed by the School District; - 5.02 (E) (3) At least one school Administrator who is employed by the School District; and - 5.02 (E) (4) At least one person who is involved in business in the community within the School District boundaries. - 5.02 (F) Among the other powers and duties outlined in section 22-11-302, C.R.S., a district accountability committee shall be responsible for providing input and recommendations on an advisory basis to Principals concerning the development and use of assessment tools used for the purpose of measuring and evaluating Student Academic Growth as it relates to Teacher evaluations. - 5.02 (G) Each public school, pursuant to section 22-11-401, C.R.S., shall establish a school accountability committee, that shall consist of at least the following members: - 5.02 (G) (1) the Principal of the school or the Principal's designee; - 5.02 (G) (2) at least one Teacher who provides instruction at the school; - 5.02 (G) (3) at least three parents of students enrolled in the school; - 5.02 (G) (4) at least one adult member of an organization of parents, Teachers and students recognized by the school; and - 5.02 (G) (5) at least one person from the community. - 5.02 (H) Among the other powers and duties outlined in section 22-11-402, C.R.S., a school accountability committee shall be responsible for providing input and recommendations on an advisory basis to district accountability committees and School District administration concerning the Principal Professional Performance Plan for the Principal of their school and Principal evaluations.
+- 5.02 (C) (6) One resident who is not a parent of a child attending a school within the participating school district(s). - 5.02 (D)These advisory personnel performance evaluation councils shall consult with the local school board or BOCES as to the fairness, effectiveness, credibility, and professional quality of the licensed personnel performance evaluation system and its processes and procedures and shall conduct continuous evaluation of the system.

+5.02 (E)Additionally, each Local School Board, pursuant to section 22-11-301, C.R.S., shall appoint or create a process for the election of a district accountability committee that shall consist of:

+5.02 (E) (1) At least three parents of students enrolled in the school district public schools:

+- 5.02 (E) (2) At least one Teacher who is employed by the school district; - 5.02 (E) (3) At least one school administrator who is employed by the school district; and - 5.02 (E) (4) At least one person who is involved in business in the community within the school district boundaries. - 5.02 (F) Among the other powers and duties outlined in section 22-11-302, C.R.S., a district accountability committee shall be responsible for providing input and recommendations on an advisory basis to Principals concerning the development and use of assessment tools used for the purpose of measuring and evaluating student academic growth as it relates to Teacher evaluations. - 5.02 (G) Each public school, pursuant to section 22-11-401, C.R.S., shall establish a school accountability committee, that shall consist of at least the following members: - 5.02 (G) (1) the Principal of the school or the Principal's designee; - 5.02 (G) (2) at least one Teacher who provides instruction at the school; - 5.02 (G) (3) at least three parents of students enrolled in the school; - 5.02 (G) (4) at least one adult member of an organization of parents, teachers and students recognized by the school; and - 5.02 (G) (5) at least one person from the community. - 5.02 (H) Among the other powers and duties outlined in section 22-11-402, C.R.S., a school accountability committee shall be responsible for providing input and recommendations on an advisory basis to district accountability committees and district administration concerning the Principal Professional Performance Plan for the Principal of their school and Principal evaluations.